ITAXBOX/Vaccine/README.md

 ## 🎯 Conclusion

-Vaccine is more than a SQL injection scanner—it's a **showcase of software craftsmanship** applied to cybersecurity.
+Vaccine is more than a SQL injection scanner-it's a **showcase of software craftsmanship** applied to cybersecurity.
 Every line of code reflects careful consideration of design principles, maintainability, and extensibility.
 This project proves that security tools can and should be built with the same rigor as any enterprise application.

 **Built with precision.
 Designed for power.
 Crafted for security.**